ajponte/upalatedeploy/README.md

 	vagrant up

+### Ancillary Commands

-To see the current status of the machines,
+ To see the current status of the machine, `vagrant status`

-	vagrant status
+SSH to the machine with `vagrant ssh`